medialab/minet/docs/lib.md

 * **list_id** *?str*: whether to return only accounts from the given list.
 * **limit** *?int*: max number of accounts to return.
 * **format** *?str* [`csv_dict_row`]: output format.
 Can be either `raw` to return raw JSON output from the API, `csv_dict_row` to return items as `OrderedDict` or finally `csv_row` to return plain lists.
-* **partition_strategy** *?str|int*: query partition strategy to use to mitigate the APIs issues regarding pagination.
-Can be either `day` or a number of results before rolling the query. `500` seems to be a good compromise.
 * **per_call** *?bool* [`False`]: whether to yield once per API call or once per retrieved item.

 ### #.lists